Pacific Southwest, Region 9: Superfund

 Other Names: Please also see Site Overviews for Raytheon, Intel Corp - Mtn View, and Fairchild Semiconductor - Mtn View

-EPA has developed a Communication Plan for the groundwater cleanup Pilot Test Work in former facility-specific source areas.
-These test projects seek to find out if alternative technologies may clean up the groundwater faster at the MEW Site.
+EPA has developed a Communication Plan for the groundwater cleanup Pilot Test Work in former facility-specific source areas in the MEW Superfund Area.

 Click here to read about the plan